National Route 5 (Costa Rica)

 National Primary Route 5, or just Route 5 (Ruta Nacional Primaria 5, or Ruta 5) is a National Road Route of Costa Rica, and it is a road from the area known as Tournón, in the triple limit of the Cinco Esquinas, Tibás district, Merced, San José district, and San Francisco, Goicoechea district in San José province to the Heredia district in the Heredia province of Costa Rica, and joins Route 108 and Route 3.

 Description

 The route is short in distance at 8.7 km, goes from downtown San José, north of Casco Central (downtown area), through the districts of Cinco Esquinas, San Juan of Tibás canton, and Santo Domingo, Santo Tomás, Santa Rosa, of Santo Domingo canton, and San Pablo canton, ending in Heredia district.

 The route is also an east parallel alternative to the San José to Heredia segment of Route 3.

-In San José province the route covers Tibás canton (San Juan, Cinco Esquinas districts).
+In San José province the route covers Tibás canton (San Juan and Cinco Esquinas districts).

-In Heredia province the route covers Heredia canton (Heredia district), Santo Domingo canton (Santo Domingo, San Vicente, Santa Rosa districts), San Pablo canton (San Pablo, Rincón de Sabanilla districts).
+In Heredia province the route covers Heredia canton (Heredia district), Santo Domingo canton (Santo Domingo, San Vicente, and Santa Rosa districts), and San Pablo canton (San Pablo and Rincon de Sabanilla districts).